0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 Developers on Polygon have permissionless access to any of Pyth’s 350+ price feeds for equities, ETFs, commodities, foreign exchange pairs, and cryptocurrencies.

-Here is a working example of a contract that fetches the latest price of MATIC/USD on the Polygon mainnet.
+Here is a working example of a contract that fetches the latest price of MATIC/USD on the Polygon network.
-You have to pass [Pyth's contract address](https://docs.pyth.network/price-feeds/contract-addresses/evm) for Polygon mainnet/mumbai and the desired [price feed](https://pyth.network/developers/price-feed-ids) id](https://pyth.network/developers/price-feed-ids) to fetch the latest price.
+You have to pass [Pyth's contract address](https://docs.pyth.network/price-feeds/contract-addresses/evm) for Polygon mainnet/amoy and the desired [price feed](https://pyth.network/developers/price-feed-ids) id](https://pyth.network/developers/price-feed-ids) to fetch the latest price.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED